fifth-postulate/finding-the-planets/book/src/about.md

 # What is this book about
-This book is an compendium to the workshop _Find Planets_.
+This book is an compendium to the workshop _Finding the Planets_.
 The workshop walks you through various techniques and teaches you how to detect planets in photo-metric data.

 It starts with observations of [Trappist-1][trappist-1], a star system only 40